apache/echarts-doc/en/option/series/radar.md

 {{ use: partial-label(prefix="####") }}

 ### itemStyle(Object)
-The style setting about the symbol of single inflection point.
+Style setting of the symbol on single inflection point.
 #### normal(Object)
 {{use: partial-bar-item-style(prefix="####")}}
 #### emphasis(Object)
 {{use: partial-bar-item-style(prefix="####")}}

 ### lineStyle(Object)
-the line style of single item.
+Line style of a single item.
 #### normal(Object)
 {{use:partial-line-style(prefix="####")}}
 #### emphasis(Object)
 {{use: partial-line-style(prefix="####")}}

 ### areaStyle(Object)
-The area filling style of single item.
+Area filling style of a single item.
 #### normal(Object)
 {{use: partial-area-style(prefix="####")}}
 #### emphasis(Object)